edsonlcandido/edsonlcandido/README.md

 👨🏻‍💻I am graduated in mechanical desing at 🏫FATEC-SP.

-Sometimes in my free time I like to code.
 I've coded in VBA, .NET framework with C# and VB.
 I also venture into web development🌎.

+Looking for opportunities in C# winforms development, like free lancer.
 <!--
 **edsonlcandido/edsonlcandido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.